 Now you might say, ‘How do I know whether it is God’s will or not?’
 Be sure, if it were not God’s will it would not be.
 You have neither sickness nor anything else unless God wills it.
 And so, knowing it is God’s will, you should so rejoice in it and be content that pain would be no pain to you.
-Even in the extremity of pain, to feel any pain or affliction would be altogether wrong, for you should accept it from God as the best of all, for it is bound to be best for you, for God’s being depends on His willing the best.
+Even in the extremity of pain, to feel any pain or affliction would be altogether wrong, for you should accept it from God as the best of all, for it is bound to be the best for you, for God’s being depends on His willing the best.
 Let me then will it too, and nothing should please me better.
-If there were someone I tried hard to please and who I knew for certain liked me better in a grey coat than in any other, however good — assuredly that coat would delight and please me too, more than any other, however good.
+If there were someone I tried hard to please and who I knew for certain liked me better in a grey coat than in any other, however good, assuredly that coat would delight and please me too more than any other, however good.
 If I wanted to please anybody, whatever I knew that he liked, of word and deeds, I would do that and that alone.
-So now, judge for yourselves of your love!
+So now, judge for yourselves [the measure] of your love!
 If you loved God, you could rejoice in nothing more than in that which pleases Him best and that His will is done in us.
 However great may seem the pain or distress, unless you have an equal delight in it, it is wrong.

 One thing I am wont to say and it is a fact: that we daily cry in our pater noster, ‘Lord thy will be done!’ yet when His will is done we are angry and discontented with it.
-But whatever He did should please us best, and those who do take it as for the best ever remain in perfect peace.
-But sometimes you think and say, ‘Oh, it would be better if it had turned out differently’, or ‘If it had not been so, things might have been better’.
-As long as you think this way you will never find peace — you should accept it all as for the best.
+But whatever He did should please us best, and those who do take it as being for the best ever remain in perfect peace.
+But sometimes you think and say, Oh, it would be better if it had turned out differently, or, If it had not been so, things might have been better.
+So long as you think this way, you will never find peace: you should take everything as being for the best.
 This is the first meaning of our text.

-There is another meaning, mark it well!
-He says: “Every gift”.
+But there is another meaning, and mark it well!
+He says, Every gift.
 Only the very best and the very highest are true gifts in the truest sense.
 God gives nothing so gladly as great gifts.
-Once in this very place I said God likes forgiving big sins more than small ones; the bigger they are, the more gladly and quickly He forgives them.
-It is the same with graces, gifts and virtues: the greater they are, the more gladly He bestows them, for His nature depends on giving great gifts.
-And so, the better the things, the more of them. . . .
-Great things are truly called gifts, and belong to Him most truly and inwardly.
+Once in this very place I said God likes forgiving big sins more than small ones.
+The bigger they are, the more gladly and quickly He forgives them.
+So it is with the graces, gifts, and virtues: the greater they are, the more gladly He bestows them, for His nature depends on giving great gifts.
+And so, the better the things, the more he bestows them.

 M. O’C. Walshe (1987).
-Meister Eckhart: Sermons and Treatises Volume I. UK: Element Books Limited (pp. 281-286).
+Meister Eckhart: Sermons and Treatises Vol I & II.
+UK: Element Books Limited.